Daniel Basset House

-The Daniel Basset House is a historic house at 1024 Monroe Turnpike in Monroe, Connecticut.
-Built in 1775, the house is significant for its association with events in the American Revolutionary War.
+The Daniel Basset House is a historic house at 1024 Monroe Turnpike in Monroe, Connecticut, built in 1775.
+It is significant for its association with events in the American Revolutionary War.
 It is documented to have hosted a ball for French officers of Lauzun's Legion on June 30, 1781; the legion had been encamped near the village center of Monroe.
 The house was listed on the National Register of Historic Places in 2002.